 - spot welding of dissimilar metals such as between aluminum and steel sheets

-- electrode indentation on sheet surface at welded point
+- electrode indentation on sheet surface at the welded point

 - surface coatings